oneapi-src/level-zero-spec/include/core/INTRO.md

     + synchronization primitive deadlocks
     + non-visible memory access by the Host or device
     + non-resident memeory access by the device
-- all API functions return ::xe_result_t
+- all API functions return ::ze_result_t
     + this allows for a consistent pattern on the application side for catching errors; especially when validation layer is enabled

 ## Multithreading and Concurrency